Specification tests for generalized propensity scores using double projections: Specification tests based on double projections

-The main motivations of expressing $H_{0}$ as in (\ref{null}) are that $\left( i\right) $ $R_{t}^{pro}(\beta,u;\theta^{\ast})$ is based on unconditional moment restrictions, implying that we can avoid the use of tuning parameters such as bandwidths when estimating $R_{t}^{pro} (\beta,u;\theta^{\ast})$; and $\left( ii\right) ~R_{t}^{pro}(\beta ,u;\theta^{\ast})$ depends on covariates only through the one-dimensional projection $\beta^{\top}X$, greatly reducing the dimensionality of the problem.
-Indeed, this dimension-reduction device has been proven valuable in many contexts that need to deal with a large number of covariates; see, e.g., \cite{Escanciano2006b}, \cite{Garcia-Portugues2014}, \cite{Sun2017}, \cite{Zhu2017}, and \cite{Kim2020}; for an overview, see \cite{Guo2017}.
-However, it is worth mentioning that (\ref{null}) involves not only a single process $R_{t}^{pro}(\beta,u;\theta^{\ast})$ as is commonly the case in the specification testing literature (see \citealp{Escanciano2008} for an exception), but $J$ different processes $R_{t}^{pro}(\beta,u;\theta^{\ast})$ associated with the treatment levels $t$.
+Although one can find alternative characterizations of $H_{0}$, see, e.g., \cite{Bierens1982}, \cite{Stute1997}, and \cite{Dominguez2004}, our main motivations for expressing $H_{0}$ as in (\ref{null}) are that $\left( i\right) $ $R_{t}^{pro}(\beta,u;\theta_0)$ is based on unconditional moment restrictions, implying that we can avoid the use of tuning parameters such as bandwidths when estimating $R_{t}^{pro}(\beta,u;\theta_0)$; and $\left( ii\right) ~R_{t}^{pro}(\beta,u;\theta_0)$ depends on covariates only through the one-dimensional projection $X^\top\beta$, greatly reducing the dimensionality of the problem.
+Indeed, this dimension-reduction device has been proven valuable in various contexts that need to deal with many covariates; see, e.g., \cite{Escanciano2006b}, \cite{Garcia-Portugues2014}, \cite{Sun2017}, \cite{Zhu2017}, and \cite{Kim2020}; for an overview, see \cite{Guo2017}.
+However, it is worth mentioning that (\ref{null}) involves not only a single process $R_{t}^{pro}(\beta,u;\theta_0)$ as is commonly the case in the specification testing literature (see \citealp{Escanciano2008} for an exception), but $J$ different processes $R_{t}^{pro}(\beta,u;\theta_0)$ associated with the $J$ different treatment levels $t$.